iliana-marquez/working-hours-analyser/README.md

 - **Sick Days**: Handle sick days based on country rules and doctor’s notes.
 - **Time Bonuses**: Calculate bonuses for after-hours, weekends, or holidays (e.g., in Austria, post-18:30 hours = 1.5x).
 - **Input Validation**: Instant feedback for incorrect user inputs (e.g., typo in name, incorrect workig week hours number, etc.).
+- **Calender Validation**: Add an elegant flow to loop to the start or exit if desired by the user, at the moment, the only options are try again (to entry the ID) or type cancel to exit (Operation cancelled).
 - **User Confirmation**: Display entered data (calendar IDs, filters) for confirmation before printing report.
 - **Written Reports**: Export reports via gspread or JSON for API use.
 - **Broader Calendar Support**: Integrate CalDAV for non-Google calendars.